How to Build an Indoor Fort — Easy Step-by-Step Guide

 Quick answer

 To make an indoor fort, you need blankets, pillows, chairs, and clips, taking about 30 minutes.
 Start by arranging furniture to create a frame.
-This beginner-friendly activity has 7 steps and is perfect for families with young children.
+This beginner-friendly activity has 7 steps and is perfect for families with young children, offering a cozy and imaginative escape right in your home.

 On this page